IdiotDuVillage/AI-JobHunter/README.md

 # 🕵️‍♂️ AI Job Hunter Agent

-Autonomous agent assisted with AI looking for jobs based on keywords list.
-It retrieve offers from LinkedIn, Glassdoor, Indeed and filter relevant offers thanks to **Google Gemini** to generate a daily interactive report.
+Autonomous agent based on JobSpy assisted with AI automating Jobs wearches.
+It retrieve offers from LinkedIn, Glassdoor, Indeed and filter relevant offers with **Google Gemini** to generate a daily interactive report.

 ## 🚀 Fonctionalities

-- **Multi-sources :** Retrieve offers from LinkedIn, Indeed and Glassdoor through `JobSpy`.
+- **Multi-sources :** Retrieve offers from LinkedIn, Indeed and Glassdoor through `JobSpy` (https://github.com/speedyapply/JobSpy).
 - **AI filter (Smart Filtering) :** Use Gemini 2.5 Flash lite to analyze job description and filter the irrelevants offers.
 - **Local History :** SQLite database to avoid duplicates.
 - **HTML Report:** Clean interface with drop-down description and direct links.